GoogleContainerTools/kpt-functions-catalog/examples/create-setters-simple/README.md

 We use `ConfigMap` to configure the `create-setters` function.
 The desired setter values are provided as key-value pairs using `data` field.
-Here, key is the name of the setter which is used to set the comment and value is the field value to parameterize.
+Here, key is the name of the setter which is used to set the comment and value is the field value to be parameterized.

 ```yaml
 # create-setters-fn-config.yaml